-- M. Payments to Vendors for Airline Tickets: Payments to travel agencies or airlines for airline tickets can be made. - The name, number of trips, and cost of ticket for each traveler must be entered on the travel reimbursement support document. - N. Payments to Car Rental Agencies and Others: Rental cars are allowable upon approval from grant program staff.
-Only compact, economy or standard vehicles will be approved for rental.
-Any request for special vehicle must be submitted in writing to program staff with supporting documentation for approval prior to trip.
-The agency may only be approved a set number of rental vehicles when multiple agency staff are attending conference, meetings, trainings or the like. - O. Gasoline is a reimbursable expense with rental vehicle and will be approved upon submission of paid receipt and based on reasonable distance traveled while attending conference, meeting, trainings or the like.
+- L. Payments to Vendors for Airline Tickets: Payments to travel agencies or airline tickets can be made. - The name, number of trips, and cost of ticket for each traveler must be entered on the travel reimbursement support document. - M. Payments to Car Rental Agencies and Others: Rental cars are allowable upon approval from grant program staff.
+Only compact, economy, or standard vehicles will be approved for rental.
+Any request for a special vehicle must be submitted in writing to program staff with supporting documentation for approval prior to the trip.
+The agency may only be approved a set number of rental vehicles when multiple agency staff are attending conferences, meetings, trainings, or the like. - N. Gasoline is a reimbursable expense with rental vehicle and will be approved upon submission of paid receipt and based on reasonable distance traveled while attending conferences, meetings, trainings, or the like.
 Additional supporting documentation may be requested to support reimbursement.
-The agency must use self-serve pump and fill rental car prior to returning to the rental agency.
-Excessive gasoline charges above area market rate imposed by rental agency may not be allowed or may be reduced to area market rate on reimbursement. - P. Overnight Accommodations: No reimbursement for overnight accommodations will be made within seventy five (75) miles of the employee's official headquarters or place of official residence.
+The agency must use a self-serve pump and fill the rental car prior to returning to the rental agency.
+Excessive gasoline charges above the area market rate imposed by the rental agency may not be allowed or may be reduced to the area market rate on reimbursement. - O. Overnight Accommodations: No reimbursement for overnight accommodation will be made within fifty (50) miles of the employee's official headquarters or place of the official residence.
 Reimbursement for lodging will be allowed in the following: - 1) Employee will be limited to one overnight lodging for conference, training, meeting, or the like involving direct services involving: - a.
 Which is one day or less and; - b.
 Duration of seven hours or less and; - c.
-Outside of the seventy five mile radius - 2) Conferences, trainings, meetings and the like outside of the seventy five mile radius and consisting of more than one business day will be allowed additional nights of necessary lodging upon approval by DCVAG program staff. - Q. Consulting and third party service providers - a.
+Outside of the fifty (50) mile radius - 2) Conferences, trainings, meetings, and the like outside of the seventy-five-mile radius and consisting of more than one business day will be allowed additional nights of necessary lodging upon approval by DCVAG program staff. - P. Consulting and third-party service providers - a.
 Travel expenses may be paid to individuals or companies that are doing business with the State.
 Reimbursements for travel are allowed in accordance with regulations established for State employees in South Carolina and 2 C.F.R.
 Part 200 financial guidelines. - b.
 Any rate above \$81.25/hour and \$650/day must be approved by DCVAG.
-Please provide explanation supporting documentation for why this is the rate for the provider (i.e. market rate). - c.
-Contracts are required for all consultants and other third party service providers.
+Please provide an explanation supporting documentation for why this is the rate for the provider (i.e. market rate). - c.
+Contracts are required for all consultants and other third-party service providers.
 All contracts must be approved by DCVAG prior to execution.